adinetech/basic-javascript/README.md

 There are two ways to write comments in JavaScript:

-Using `//` will tell JavaScript to ignore the remainder of the text on the current line:
+Using `//` to ignore the remainder of the text on the current line:

 ```js
 // This is an in-line comment.